Riaz Shahid: Film career

 Riaz Shahid was introduced as a story and dialogue writer to the Pakistani film industry by his friend, actor Allauddin, in film Bharosa (1958).
 In 1962, Riaz started his film career as a director for the film Susral (1962).
 Collaborating with the noted progressive poet, Habib Jalib, he went on to write or direct several films like Zarqa (1969), Shaheed (1962), Farangi (1964), Khamosh Raho (1964) and Yeh Aman (1971).

 Riaz Shahid was married to then famous actress Neelo and had three children.
-The first child was a daughter and was named Zarqa followed by two sons Shaan, who is now a well-known Pakistani film actor and Sarosh, who also worked in a couple of Pakistani movies.
+The eldest was their daughter Zarqa, followed by two sons, Shaan, who is a well-known Pakistani film actor and Sarosh, who also worked in a couple of Pakistani movies.

 Death and legacy

 Riaz Shahid died of leukemia on 1 October 1972 at Lahore, Pakistan.

 A noted Pakistani film actress and director Sangeeta is quoted as saying, "Riaz Shahid was a visionary.
 Whatever is happening in Kashmir today, he showed it well in the 60s.
 He was the top director of his period and we should be proud that such people were once a part of our industry".

 Another film producer Choudhry Ejaz Kamran reportedly said, "Riaz Shahid stood out for not just his craft but his contribution to meaningful cinema.
 Cinema that was both political and imppressive.
 Shahid directed super hit films that are now considered guide books for upcoming film-makers.
 While he dabbed into a variety of genres, he always preferred to do films based on serious and revolutionary ideas".